baileys2/Portfolio/README.md

 -----
 Possible sources of evidence (do up to 3 of these, up to 7 points for each):

-* Select any of the following labs, and analyze the running times for each of your methods of your data structure: Queue, Linked List, Binary Search Tree, Heap, Hash Table, Graph (Adjacency List or Adjacency Matrix, you don't have to do both, but you can if you want)
+* Select any of the following labs, and analyse the running times for each of your methods of your data structure: Queue, Linked List, Binary Search Tree, Heap, Hash Table, Graph (Adjacency List or Adjacency Matrix, you don't have to do both, but you can if you want)

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors